How To Get More Pinterest Followers in 10 Simple Steps

-Before we get into the 10 steps to help you achieve this, let me reiterate just how important it is to use Pinterest as one of your key traffic driving strategies…
+However, before we start, let me reiterate just how important it is to utilize Pinterest as one of your key traffic-driving strategies…

 The Value of Pinterest: Stats

-- 300 Million people use Pinterest every single month
+• 600 million people actively use Pinterest every single month

-- 80% of Pinterest users are accessing via their mobile device
+• 80% of Pinterest users access via their mobile device

 In addition to the metrics above, what makes Pinterest stand apart from any other social media network is the lifespan of its content.